Advertiser Disclosure: We may earn a commission when you click carrier links. This never influences our rankings. Read our affiliate disclaimer

 Why it's #1 for Texas

-Texas is too big and too network-divided for a one-size-fits-all carrier recommendation.
-US Mobile solves this: pick T-Mobile for Houston or Austin, switch to AT&T if you regularly drive through West Texas, or run on Verizon if your suburb gets better signal there.
-No other $25 plan gives you that flexibility — and at $25 with taxes included, you're not paying a premium for it.
+Texas is too big and too network-divided for one carrier.
+US Mobile lets you pick T-Mobile for Houston or Austin, switch to AT&T for West Texas, or Verizon for suburban coverage — all for $25/mo with taxes included.

 Mint Mobile Unlimited